whatyouhide/whatyouhide.github.io/_posts/2015-06-19-handling-tcp-connections-in-elixir.md

   # ...as before...

   def handle_info({:tcp, socket, msg}, %{socket: socket} = state) do
-    # Allow the socket to send us the next message
+    # Allow the socket to send us the next message.
     :inet.setopts(socket, active: :once)

     # exactly as before